Seth Baczynski

-Seth Baczynski (born October 26, 1981) is an American professional mixed martial arts (MMA) fighter currently competing in the Middleweight division.
-A professional since 2006, Baczynski has formerly competed for the UFC, and was a cast member of Spike TV's The Ultimate Fighter: Team Liddell vs. Team Ortiz and The Ultimate Fighter: Redemption.
+Seth Baczynski (born October 26, 1981) is an American former professional mixed martial arts fighter who competed in the Middleweight division.
+Baczynski has formerly competed for the UFC, and was a cast member of Spike TV's The Ultimate Fighter: Team Liddell vs. Team Ortiz and The Ultimate Fighter: Redemption.
 He has also fought for top promotions such as the International Fight League, Tachi Palace Fights, World Lethwei Championship, and the Legacy Fighting Alliance.

 Background

-Born in Honolulu, Hawaii and raised in Apache Junction, Arizona, Baczysnki played football and basketball growing up.
-Upon graduating from Apache Junction High School, Baczynski began to train in mixed martial arts.
+Baczynski was born in Honolulu, Hawaii and raised in Apache Junction, Arizona.
+His paternal great-grandfather was an immigrant from Poland.
+He played football and basketball growing up.
+Upon graduating from Apache Junction High School, Baczynski began training in mixed martial arts.

 Mixed martial arts career

 Early career

 Baczynski began fighting in 2006, making his debut at a Rage in the Cage event.
 Baczynski lost the fight to Shane Johnson via kneebar submission in round one.
-Baczynski bounced back from the loss and won three straight fights, all for Rage in the Cage.
+He bounced back from the loss and won three straight fights, all for the same promotion.

 International Fight League

 He then signed a contract with the International Fight League.
 He debuted for the promotion against Brent Beauparlant, losing via decision.
 He was given a second chance, and fought Dan Molina.
-The fight ended with Baczynski, again, on the losing end.
-Baczynski was released from the IFL after the loss.
+Baczynski lost the fight and was subsequently released from the promotion.